collectiv-ai/collectiv-ai-control-center-app/README.md

   <img src="https://img.shields.io/badge/platform-macOS%20M2%20Max-black" />
 </p>

-# CollectivAI Control Center (macOS)
+# CollectiVAI Control Center (macOS)

 > **Status:** Architecture & UI only – all integrations are running in **Safe Mode** (no real shell commands executed yet).
 > This app is the **central cockpit** for a local AI + Security + Crypto ecosystem on a **MacBook Pro M2 Max**.

-CollectivAI Control Center is built to manage a full local AI + Security + Crypto stack on a single macOS machine –
+CollectiVAI Control Center is built to manage a full local AI + Security + Crypto stack on a single macOS machine –
 privacy-first, node-driven, and 100% under the operator’s control.

 ---

 ## ✨ Overview

-The **CollectivAI Control Center** is a SwiftUI macOS app that acts as a
+The **CollectiVAI Control Center** is a SwiftUI macOS app that acts as a
 **single pane of glass** for a complex local ecosystem:

 - Local AI (Ollama, PrivateGPT, agents)